 Templates and prompts can be useful tools to ensure complete EHR documentation at the point of care.
-A template is an EHR documentation tool utilized for the collection, presentation, and organization of clinical data elements.
+A template is an EHR documentation tool utilized for the collection, presentation and organization of clinical data elements.
 Prompts are a function of a template designed to trigger the provider to specify required or missing documentation.

-Careful, thoughtful design and the ongoing review of EHR templates and prompts is essential to successful implementation.
-In the facility setting, a collaborative approach that includes health information management services (HIMS), clinical documentation improvement (CDI) and quality staff, providers, and information technology (IT) representatives is recommended when implementing templates and prompts.
-Utilization of data from the CDI program will place a facility in a better position to design the specific prompts required for the template and result in more complete documentation.
+Careful, thoughtful design and the ongoing review of EHR templates and prompts is essential to successful implementation and use.
+A collaborative approach that includes health information management services (HIMS), clinical documentation improvement (CDI) and quality staff, providers, and information technology (IT) representatives is recommended when implementing templates and prompts.
+Utilization of data from the CDI program will place a facility in a better position to design the specific prompts required for the template, resulting in more complete documentation.

-Documentation areas with significant impact may require the design of new templates to capture the new or more detailed information required.
-Templates should be designed to capture specific information needed for clinical care and accurate reporting of the clinical encounter.
-This will prevent faulty template design that captures documentation in a way that makes all patients look the same.
+To ensure success, templates should be used only where documentation is not optimal.
+Specifically, documentation needs should be identified in support of ICD-10-CM/PCS implementation.
+Those documentation areas with significant impact may require the design of new templates to capture the new information required.
+Templates should not be designed to broadly capture information.
+This can result in faulty template design that captures documentation in a way that makes all patients look the same.

 There are advantages and disadvantages to using these tools.
-Templates and prompts can assist in improving the quality of care delivered and the completeness of documentation.
-Alternatively, providers may feel as though there are additional steps and increased workload as the electronic prompts force their documentation requirements.
+Templates and prompts can assist in improving the quality of care delivered and the completeness of documentation.2 Alternatively, providers may feel as though there are additional steps as the electronic prompts force their documentation requirements.
 Proper education, monitoring, and training will help support the use of these tools.